cesheridan/textwins/README.md

 |  |:TermwinCreate**ImmediatelyBelow**  |tc**ib**  |  [same] |
 |  |:TermwinCreate**Bottom**            |tc**b**  |    [same]|

 **Overridable defaults** in termwin creation are listed in 'GLOBAL VARS' further below.
-On a per-command basis, these can be overridden via 'args_hash' in calls to function **Wintype_create(args_hash)**,  invoked from all termwin create commands.
+On a per-command basis, these can be overridden via 'rcvd_hash' in calls to function **Wintype_create(count_prefix, rcvd_hash)**,  invoked from all termwin create commands.

 Note that if a session creates a large number of Vim terminals, approximately 60 or more, new Vim terminals might not be functional -- there seems to be a limit to the number of open terminals that Vim8 supports.